 Periodic analyses of the dose formulations of 1,2-dibromo-2,4-dicyanobutane for the 2-week and 3-month studies were conducted by the study laboratory using HPLC.
-For the 2-week studies, the dose formulations were analyzed once, and all five dose formulations analyzed for rats and mice were within 10% of the target concentrations (Table I3).
+For the 2-week studies, the dose formulations analyzed for rats and mice were within 10% of the target concentrations (Table I3).
+During the 3-month studies, the dose formulations were analyzed at the beginning, midpoint, and end of the studies; all 15 dose formulations analyzed for rats and all 15 for mice were within 10% of the target concentrations (Table I3).
 During the 3-month studies, the dose formulations were analyzed at the beginning, midpoint, and end of the studies; all 15 dose formulations analyzed for rats and all 15 for mice were within 10% of the target concentrations (Table I4).
 Postdosing formulations from the animal rooms contained 1,2-dibromo-2,4-dicyanobutane at concentrations greater than target.
 The problem was suspected to be a loss of acetone during dosing.
 An investigation of the problem included comparing these results to concentrations of unused dose formulations stored under the same conditions for the same length of time.
 The unused dose formulations also exhibited higher than expected 1,2-dibromo-2,4-dicyanobutane concentrations; therefore, it was concluded that the problem was a loss of acetone from the formulations during storage.
 To avoid this problem during the 2-year studies, the vehicle was changed from acetone to 95% ethanol.